 - Beyond Katrina: A Meditation on the Mississippi Gulf (2010) (creative non-fiction)

 - Native Guard (2006) (Winner of the Pulitzer Prize for poetry in 2007)

 - Domestic Work (2000)

 Trethewey’s work has been published in numerous anthologies and magazines.
 She has published five collections of poetry: Domestic Work, Bellocq’s Ophelia, Native Guard, Thrall, and Congregation, and one non-fiction work: Beyond Katrina: A Meditation on the Mississippi Gulf.
-Natasha Trethewey taught as an assistant professor of English at Auburn University in Alabama before accepting, in 2001, her current position at Emory University where she is now Robert W. Woodruff Professor of English and Creative Writing Director.
+Natasha Trethewey taught as an assistant professor of English at Auburn University in Alabama before accepting a position at Emory University in 2001 where she was Robert W. Woodruff Professor of English and Creative Writing Director.
 In 2005-2006, she served as the Lehman Brady Joint Chair Professor of Documentary and American Studies, a joint appointment at Duke University and the University of North Carolina, Chapel Hill, and in 2009 she served as the James Weldon Johnson Fellow in African American Studies at Yale University’s Beinecke Library.

 A Review of Bellocq’s Ophelia

 The book Bellocq’s Ophelia by Natasha Trethewey is full of free verse poems, written as letters and diary entries.
 Trethewey brings to life a New Orleans prostitute named Ophelia.
 The character actually originated from a photograph taken by E. J. Bellocq in the early 1900’s.
 The photographs taken by E. J. Bellocq featured women prostitutes in New Orleans, but their names are unknown.
 These photographs inspired Trethewey to imagine the life of Ophelia.